How To Conduct An Azure Security Audit: The Actionable Guide

 Detect and rectify any configuration deviations from the desired state:

-- Adopt Infrastructure as Code (IaC) principles to automate deployment.
-Also, ensure the configuration scripts (such as ARM templates) do not have hardcoded secrets.
+• Adopt infrastructure-as-code (IaC) principles to automate deployment.
+Also, ensure that configuration scripts (such as ARM templates) do not have hardcoded secrets.

 5. Logging and monitoring